Rindbee/godot-docs-l10n/classes/fr/class_dictionary.rst

-Finally, dictionaries can contain different types of keys and values in the same dictionary:
+Finally, untyped dictionaries can contain different types of keys and values in the same dictionary:

 .. tabs::